Ethinyl estradiol, Levonorgestrel

 Dosage and Administration

-Inside. pills should be taken in the order indicated on the packaging (blister), every day at about the same time, with a small amount of water.
+For oral use. pills should be taken in the order indicated on the packaging (blister), every day at about the same time, with a small amount of water.
 Take one tablet per day continuously for 21 days.
 Taking the pills from the next pack begins after a 7-day break in taking the pills, during which withdrawal bleeding usually occurs.
 Menstrual-like bleeding usually starts on the 2nd or 3rd day after taking the last pill and may not end before taking the pills from a new pack.

 How to start taking the drug Trikvilar®